-Mold is perhaps more sneaky: it’s released slowly, and continually each day — rather than all at once, with a noticeable, heavy smell.
+Mold is more sneaky: it’s released slowly, and continually each day — rather than all at once, with a noticeable, heavy smell.
 It likely will take more time to cause sensitization.

 It may take 1-6 months, or even years to become sensitized.

-In other words: You might be “fine” for years, before a mold problem suddenly develops into sensitivity.
+In other words: You might be “fine” for years, before a mold problem slowly develops into sensitivity.

-And sensitization is where it begins.
-First, to one toxic compound — perhaps mold, or even cleaning chemicals, or after antibiotic use.
-Then the body reacts more aggressively to smaller and smaller exposure levels.
+But sensitization is where it begins.
+First, to one toxic compound — perhaps mold, or even cleaning chemicals, or after extended antibiotic use.
+Then the body starts reacting more aggressively to smaller and smaller exposure levels.

-In my experience — both working with hundreds of people and my own journey — I see mold as a common “gateway drug” that starts sensitization — in part due to its widespread prevalence, and the fact that we spend so much time in our homes or workplaces.
+In my experience — both working with hundreds of people and in my own journey — I see mold as a common “gateway drug” that starts sensitization — in part due to its widespread prevalence, and the fact that we spend so much time in our homes or workplaces.

 In other words, is it possible that mold is a sensitizer?
-That it’s a toxin that begins or expedites the sensitizing process.
+That it’s a toxin that begins or expedites the sensitizing process?

-Many people are battling sensitivities to fragrances and chemicals, not realizing mold’s toxic mycotoxins — always in the background — are sensitizing their body.
+Many people are battling sensitivities to fragrances and chemicals, not realizing mold’s toxic mycotoxins — always in the background — could be sensitizing their body.

 Sensitization — as a concept — wasn’t invented by construction companies.
-It’s been studied for decades in the scientific literature.
+No, the topic has been studied for decades in the scientific literature.

 Notice what happened to Kate McKnelly, researcher at UC-Irvine.
-Her story has shed light on how some chemical compounds can become “sensitizers” — sensitizing the body to other compounds in the environment.
+Her story has shed light on how chemical compounds can act as “sensitizers” — effectively sensitizing the body to other compounds in the environment.

 “If you look at a chemical label and it says ‘Flammable,’ then you know to be really careful.
 Or if it’s a carcinogen, then you know it can cause cancer.
 You have a good grasp on what those words mean,” McKnelly says.
 “Sensitizer is a more nebulous term.”Kate McKnelly, PhD

-What’s showing up in the scientific literature is that homes are loaded with cleaning chemicals can sensitize the body’s immune response.
+What’s showing up in the scientific literature is that homes that contain cleaning chemicals can sensitize the body’s immune response.